-Fig. 5 Dependencies of other critical infrastructure on the water sector (adapted from [21], [38], [11] [33]).
+Fig. 5 Dependencies of other CI on the water sector (adapted from [21], [38], [11], [33]).

 Denial or disruption of water service can have cascading effects.
-For example, an uncontrolled release of a large volume of wastewater, as happened in Australia in 2000, could have catastrophic effects on public health, environmental well-being, and commercial facilities [29].
-Attacks on transport systems used to pipe water from sources to agricultural production could cause significant financial harm [24].
-Catastrophic damage to water mainline pipes by opening and closing main gates too rapidly, causing a hammering effect, could collapse sections of pipe, immobilizing traffic and delaying emergency service response time-furthermore, it could cause backsiphonage (Figure 6).
+For example, an uncontrolled release of a large volume of wastewater, as happened in Australia in 2000, could have a catastrophic effects on public health, environmental well-being, and commercial facilities^[29].
+Attacks on transport systems used to pipe water from sources to agricultural production sites could cause significant financial harm^[24].
+Catastrophic damage to water mainline pipes inflicted by opening and closing main gates too rapidly, causing a hammering effect, could collapse sections of pipe, immobilizing traffic and delaying emergency service response time.
+In addition, it could cause backsiphonage (figure 6).